Experimental Realization of Device-Independent Quantum Randomness Expansion

-In our experimental realization of DIQRE, we consider that Alice and Bob share a trusted coordinating random number generator for ``spot-checking''.
-Alternatively, we show that it is also plausible to realise DIQRE that Alice and Bob each determine their inputs with a local biased random number generator (Appendix~\ref{sec:localbias}).
-Our experimental realization of DIQRE is a substantial progress towards the ultimate understanding of randomness.
+Our experimental realization of DIQRE is a substantial progress toward the ultimate understanding of randomness.
 In particular, this may further inspire the research of other interesting directions of randomness, for example, randomness amplification~\cite{colbeck2012free}, which, instead of requiring input randomness to be independent of the devices, could amplify the imperfect random bits into perfect ones.
-For these tasks, possible candidates for input randomness source could be cosmic randomness \cite{bell1976introductory} and human randomness \cite{BBT18}.
+Besides, DIQRE might be related with quantum side information proof strong multisource extractors~\cite{kasher2010two}.
+For these tasks, possible candidates for input randomness source could be cosmic randomness \cite{bell2004speakable} and human randomness \cite{BBT18}.
 DIQRE, which expands a very small random seed to rather long sequence of random bits without compromising the security, possesses a great potential for realistic applications demanding high level secure randomness.